Refurbished 1930s-era gym now home to Head Start program in Donaldsonville

 The Head Start staff and students moved into their new space before Christmas last year, leaving behind a smaller classroom building nearby that's now undergoing its own major renovation to add three classrooms and a cafeteria to the Head Start campus.
 The two buildings will be joined by a hallway in the future.

 Meals for the Head Start students will continue to be prepared at Donaldsonville High School, about two miles away on La.
-1, and brought to the Head Start students on Lee Avenue, at least for now.
+1, and brought to the Head Start students on Lee Avenue.

-Once current renovations are finished, the kids will be able to eat breakfast and lunch in a regular school cafeteria, instead of in their classrooms as they do now, said Head Start Principal Martha Babin.
+Once current renovations are finished, the kids will be able to eat breakfast and lunch in a regular school cafeteria, instead of in their classrooms as they do now, said Head Start Principal Martha Babin, but the meals will still be prepared offsite.

 "The renovations have not only transformed the physical location, but our spirits are uplifted, as well," said Babin, who also oversees Head Start programs for four-year-olds in the Ascension Parish school district at four primary schools: G.W.
 Carver, Pecan Grove, Gonzales Primary and Donaldsonville Primary.